googleapis/python-spanner-sqlalchemy/README.md

 DDL statements are executed outside the regular transactions mechanism, which means DDL statements will not be rolled back on normal transaction rollback.

 **Dropping a table**
-Cloud Spanner, by default, doesn't drop tables, which has secondary indexes and/or foreign key constraints.
+Cloud Spanner, by default, doesn't drop tables, which have secondary indexes and/or foreign key constraints.
 In Spanner dialect for SQLAlchemy, however, this restriction is omitted - if a table you are trying to delete has indexes/foreign keys, they will be dropped automatically right before dropping the table.

 **Data types**
 Data types table mapping SQLAlchemy types to Cloud Spanner types: